CESSProject/doc-v2/storage-miner/running.md

 Enter cess node mode from 'authority/storage/watcher': storage Enter cess storage listener port (current: 15001, press enter to skip):
 Enter cess storage earnings account: # enter the account to earn reward, should start from "c..."
-Enter cess storage staking signature phrase: # enter your staking account mnemonic Enter cess storage disk path: # the disk path
+Enter cess storage signature account phrase: # enter your signature account mnemonic, it can only be used by one storage miner!
+Enter cess storage disk path: # the disk path
 Enter cess storage space, by GB unit (current: 300, press enter to skip):
 Enter the number of CPU cores used for mining; Your CPU cores are 4 (current: 3, 0 means all cores are used; press enter to skip):
-Enter the staker\'s payment account if you have one (press enter to skip): # your staking account.
+Enter the staker\'s payment account if you have another (if it is the same as the signature account, press enter to skip): # your another staking account.
 Enter the reserved TEE worker endpoints (separate multiple values with commas, press enter to skip):
 Set configurations successfully
 ```

 - If a staker payment account is provided, for testnet, the pledged space (answer to the **Enter cess storage space**) is **round up** to the closest TB unit and that amount multiply with 4,000 amount of TCESS will be locked as a miner deposit.
-- If a staker payment account is not provided, then another account, the signature account, will be asked and will have the tokens locked from that account.
+- If a staker payment account is not provided, then another account, the signature account, as the staking account.
 - Default TEE worker endpoints for the chain will be used if you don't provide any TEE worker endpoints.
 This doesn't affect your reward as a storage miner.

 Start CESS bucket